-With U.S. carbon dioxide emissions from fossil fuel combustion currently (2016) hovering at around 5 billion metric tons a year, even a midrange carbon tax of $50 per metric ton would generate on the order of $250 billion in annual revenue.
-The sheer magnitude of this figure highlights the importance of designing and implementing a carbon tax carefully and skillfully.
+With U.S. carbon dioxide emissions from fossil fuel combustion currently (2022) hovering above 5 billion metric tons a year, even a midrange carbon tax of $50 per metric ton would generate on the order of $250 billion in annual revenue.
+The magnitude of this figure underscores the importance of designing and implementing a carbon tax carefully and skillfully.

 Unsurprisingly, this subject has spawned a robust literature.
-Below, we summarize two excellent resources, from 2009 and 2015, written by some of the pre-eminent experts in carbon tax policy and economics.
+Below, we summarize two excellent resources, from 2009 and 2015, written by pre-eminent experts in carbon tax policy and economics.

 The Design of a Carbon Tax (Gilbert Metcalf & David Weisbach, Harvard Environmental Law Review, 2009; 58 pp.).
 Here’s the article’s abstract:

 We consider the design of a tax on greenhouse gas emissions for the United States.
 We consider three major issues: the tax rate (including the use of the revenues and rate changes over time), the optimal tax base, and international trade concerns.

 We show that a well-designed carbon tax can capture about 80% of U.S. emissions by taxing only a few thousand taxpayers, and almost 90% with a modest additional cost.
 We recommend full or partial delegation of rate setting authority to an agency to ensure that rates reflect current information about the costs of carbon emissions and abatement.
 Adjustments should be made to the income tax to ensure that a carbon tax is revenue neutral and distributionally neutral.